ChandanVerma/internal-reco-feature-store/README.md

 # Feature Store
 This codebase preprocesses events data every 4 hours and store updated data into Redis Feature store.
-If any questions, please reach out to Data Science team (Thulasiram, Chandan).

 # Set-up .env file
 There needs to be a `.env` file with following parameters.